 Domain

 The majority of MOIMS Information (whether derived from the COM or not) may be scoped by the concept of domain, which provides a namespace context for the identity of an information object.
-Domain may be hierarchical and correspond to a real-world entity such as a space mission, a spacecraft (or ground system) within that mission, or its component subsystems and equipment.
+Domains may be hierarchical and correspond to a real-world entities such as a space mission, a spacecraft (or ground system) within that mission, or its component subsystems and equipment.

 MO COM Object